GEPREP About Contents FAQ Donate

 What are the disadvantages for users?

-Although battery performance has continued to improve, users still cannot travel as far without recharging the batteries as they can in internal combustion engine vehicles after refueling.
-Also, it can take much longer to recharge the batteries than to refuel a vehicle with gasoline, and the number of recharging locations is still very limited.
+Although battery performance has continued to improve, users still cannot travel as far without recharging the batteries as they can in internal combustion engine vehicles after refueling, particularly in very hot or cold weather.
+Driving at high speeds also drains the batteries faster than at moderate speeds.
+Additionally, it can take much longer to recharge the batteries than to refuel a vehicle with gasoline, and the number of recharging locations, although increasing, is still very limited.
 Moreover, replacing the batteries can be extremely expensive.

 Why are electric cars bad for the environment?

 Another way in which the large scale use of electric vehicles is becoming harmful is the immense environmental damage resulting from the mining the cobalt, lithium and other rare metals needed for the batteries and motors.
-Much of this mining is occurring in the developing countries, which makes it easier for promoters of electric vehicles to overlook or ignore such damage.
+Much of this mining is occurring in the developing countries, where environmental regulations and labor protections are often weak or poorly enforced, and the often remote locations make it easier for promoters of electric vehicles to overlook or ignore such damage.

-Yet another way in which electric vehicles can be harmful to the environment is the fact that the carbon dioxide emissions from manufacturing them are substantially greater than those from producing internal combustion engine vehicles.
+Yet another way is the fact that the carbon dioxide emissions from manufacturing electric vehicles are substantially greater than those from producing internal combustion engine vehicles.

-Also to be considered is the massive financial cost and environmental harm from the monumental new infrastructure projects that will be required, including numerous large-scale electric power generation facilities, vast power transmission systems, and huge numbers of vehicle recharging facilities.
+Also to be considered are the massive environmental effects from the monumental new infrastructure projects that will be required for a shift to electric vehicles, including numerous large-scale electric power generation facilities, vast power transmission systems, and huge numbers of vehicle recharging facilities.
 There is also concern about the cost and extent to which the batteries could be recycled.

-Another source of environmental damage could be the emergence of an attitude that electric vehicles are not harmful to the environment.
-Such attitude could lead to an increased output of cars and the construction of more roads and more sprawl, thereby resulting in still further fragmentation and other forms of habitat degradation.
+And definitely not to be overlooked is a continued, widespread belief that electric vehicles have little or no negative consequences for the environment.
+Such attitude could lead to further large increases in the production of cars and the construction of more roads and more sprawl, thereby resulting in still further habitat fragmentation and other forms of environmental degradation.

 What about particulate pollution?

 The emission of toxic particulate matter is another major reason that electric cars might not be much better for the environment than internal combustion engine vehicles.
 A large part of the pollution produced by road vehicles is from the ultra-fine particles created by friction between the tires and the roadways and from the brake pads.
-These toxic microscopic particles enter the air, where they can linger for days and eventually enter people's lungs and other internal organs.
+These toxic, microscopic particles can linger in the air for days and eventually enter people's lungs and other internal organs.
 They can also be washed off road surfaces by rain and then flow into streams and other water bodies, where they can harm aquatic life and eventually enter the food chain.

 How does particulate pollution from electric cars compare with that from internal combustion engine cars?

-It is possible that it could be even larger, because electric vehicles are substantially heavier and thus create more abrasion of road surfaces.
-They are heavier because of the great weight of the batteries.
+It is possible that it could be even greater, because electric vehicles are substantially heavier due to the great weight of their batteries and thus the increased abrasion of their tires and road surfaces.

 Are there any other disadvantages to this greater weight?

 Yes.
-One is that the total energy consumption per electric vehicle could be greater than for internal combustion engine vehicles.
+One is that the total energy consumption per electric vehicle could be larger than per internal combustion engine vehicle.
 This means that by replacing all conventional road vehicles with electric vehicles the total energy consumed by road transport could actually increase rather than decrease.
 Obviously, we should be trying to reduce total energy usage rather than increasing it.

 Another is increased damage to roadways.
-Many cities and regions are already far behind in the struggle to maintain and repair their roads and bridges, so that a proliferation of heavy electric cars could make the situation even worse.
+Many cities and regions are already far behind in the struggle to maintain and repair their roads and bridges, so that a proliferation of substantially heavier electric cars could make the situation even worse.

 What about safety?

-Electric car fires burn much more ferociously than internal combustion engine cars and are extremely difficult to extinguish.
-This would be of particularly great concern in tunnels and indoor parking facilities.
+Although electric car fires are relatively rare, they burn much more ferociously than internal combustion engine cars and are extremely difficult to extinguish.
+This would be of particularly great concern in tunnels and enclosed parking facilities.

 Are there any other concerns about the greater weight?

-It could make collisions, including those with pedestrians, more deadly.
+It could make collisions, both those with other vehicles and those with pedestrians, more deadly.

-Are there any additional concerns about harmful effects of electric automobiles?
+Are there any additional concerns about the large-scale adoption of electric automobiles?

 Yes.
-A belief that electric cars are substantially better for the environment could encourage their use and lead to an increase in the worldwide total number of cars of all types.
+The belief that electric cars are substantially better for the environment could encourage their use and lead to a large increase in the worldwide total number of cars of all types, resulting in more resource use, more traffic congestion, more habitat destruction by roads and parking, more traffic deaths, and more consumption of scarce resources.

-Moreover, focusing on electric automobiles by individuals and governments could be a costly—and tragic—diversion from from taking the much more difficult, but absolutely necessary, steps to bring a halt to the destruction of our environment.
+Moreover, focusing on electric automobiles by individuals and governments could be a costly and tragic diversion from from taking the much more difficult, but absolutely necessary, steps to bring a halt to the destruction of our environment, such as reducing car dependence by changing land use patterns, improving public transportation, and encouraging walking and cycling.

 So, is there really any big advantage to a mass conversion of automobiles from internal combustion engines to electric power?

 The conventional wisdom is that replacing internal combustion engine vehicles with electric vehicles is one of the most important things that we can do to slow down or halt the deterioration of the environment.
-However, this is not necessarily true.
+However, the reality is more complex.
 The only thing that we can be certain of is that localized air pollution from road transport would generally be reduced.
 But whether a switch from fossil fuel vehicles to electric vehicles would fully offset all of the other adverse effects of the former is still not known.

 If electric automobiles might not have such a big effect on stopping destruction of the environment, why is so much effort being devoted to having them replace internal combustion engine vehicles?